Turn Dollar Store Bins into Stylish Storage

 I started with primer.
 I chose to use a because it sticks really well to plastic and gives a great matte gray finish with a bit of texture, perfect for a dollar store hack.

 Once the primer was dry, I pulled out the chalkboard paint.
 Chalkboard paint also has a nice matte finish with some texture.
 I used a foam brush to rub a thin coat of chalkboard paint on and then immediately wiped the excess off with an old rag.

 The final step was to add a hint of shine.
 I used some silver craft paint and a chip brush.
 I just barely loaded a small amount of silver paint onto the ends of the brush and then wiped the excess off onto a paper towel before lightly dry brushing it onto the bins.

 The final effect looks pretty authentic to me!
 And super affordable.
-The bins and bucket were each a dollar.
+The bins and buckets were each a dollar, making this a cheap storage solution.
 I had all of the other supplies on hand but even if you had to buy them, you should be able to pick up all three paints for around ten dollars.
 Not a bad deal – especially if you are planning to do several bins at once.

 And the bucket is the perfect size to hold our winter hats and mittens.